andrewalf/proof-of-gork/README.md

 Server tries to close the TCP connection as soon as possible, so the client has to open a new connection for every request.
 Receive a challenge - open connection.
 Send solution - open connection.
-That's obvious, otherwise what is the role of PoW if it's possible to spam with "tcp-connection-opening" long-living request that just hangs and does nothing and the server will be out of memory.
+That's obvious, otherwise what is the role of PoW if it's possible to spam with "tcp-connection-opening" long-living requests that just hangs and does nothing and the server will be out of memory.

 # There is one problem